Sarkitshala

 3. Power Pins

-These provide 3.3V or 5V power and GND to components like sensors and modules.
+Provide 3.3V or 5V power and GND to components.
 Vin is used for supplying power from external sources.

 4. PWM Pins

-Pins marked with `~` can output PWM signals.
-Used in applications like dimming LEDs, controlling speed of DC motors and angle of servos.
+Pins marked with ~ output PWM signals.
+Used for dimming LEDs, controlling DC motor speed, and servo angles via analogWrite().

 5. Communication Pins